SombrAbsol/sombrabsol-twlmenu-skins-source/3DS/Sonic - IceCap Zone/README.txt

 - SombrAbsol: theme realization
 - Gaseiki: fan art of the top screen
 - Brad Buxer: composer of the music for IceCap Zone in Sonic the Hedgehog 3
+- SEGA: composer of the music for IceCap Zone in the *Sonic the Hedgehog 3* 1993-11-03 prototype
 - Allinxter: font from its theme "Pokémon HGSS - Tower Duo"